macintyrelab/CNpare/README.md

-This package includes `cells_segcn.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with *ASCAT.sc*.
-The original file can be found in the following github repository: `VanLoo-lab/ASCAT.sc`.
+This package includes `cells_segcn.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with `ASCAT.sc`.
+The original file can be found in the following github repository: `VanLoo-lab/ASCAT.sc` (<https://github.com/VanLoo-lab/ASCAT.sc>).
 This dataset must also be transformed to bin-level copy numbers before to be used for comparisons.

 ### Compare two copy-number profiles